LLNL/sundials/doc/shared/sundials/Errors.rst

   :param line: the line number at which the error occured
   :param func: the function in which the error occured
   :param file: the file in which the error occured
-  :param msg: the message to log, if this is ``NULL`` then the default error message for the error code will be used
+  :param msg: this parameter is ignored
   :param err_code: the error code for the error that occured
   :param err_user_data: the user pointer provided to :c:func:`SUNContext_PushErrHandler`
   :param sunctx: pointer to a valid :c:type:`SUNContext` object